shelleywong/CSCI211-Course-Materials/Programs/program05.md

 All items in the Kwik-E-Mart cost $3.
 All checkers start the simulation with $250 in their register.
 When a customer buys items from a checker, increment the checker's balance.
 When a checker is robbed, she gives all her money to the robber.<br>

 Customers must shop 2 time units for each item they buy/steal.
-For example, if a customer arrives at time 10, and buys 15 items, the customer should not be allowed to start the checkout/steal process until time = 40 (10 + 15*2).
+For example, if a customer arrives at time 10, and buys 15 items, the customer should not be allowed to start the checkout/steal process until time is 40 (because 10 + (15 * 2) = 40).
 Shopping time IS dependent on the number of items (even for robbers).<br>

 During the checkout process, shoppers must spend 1 time unit for each item they are buying.
-For example, if a shopper is removed from the checker queue and assigned a checker at time = 28 and he is buying 7 items, he won't be done until time = 35 (28 + (1 * 7)).
+For example, if a shopper is removed from the checker queue and assigned a checker at time = 28 and he is buying 7 items, he won't be done until time is 35 (because 28 + (1 * 7) = 35).
 Checkout time IS dependent on the number of items.<br>

 Robbers spend 7 time units for the checkout process.
-For example, if a robber is removed from the checker queue and assigned a checker at time = 40 and he is buying 17 items, he won't be done until time = 47 (40 + 7).
+For example, if a robber is removed from the checker queue and assigned a checker at time = 40 and he is buying 17 items, he won't be done until time is 47 (because 40 + 7 = 47).
 Robbing time is NOT dependent on the number of items.<br>

 If two (or more) customers arrive at the same time, put them in the arrival queue in the same order they appear in the input file.
-For example, if Homer arrives at time=10 and Lisa arrives at time=10, if Homer is before Lisa in the input file, Homer should be in front of Lisa in the arrival queue.<br>
+For example, given that priority is based on arrival time, if Homer arrives at time=10, Lisa arrives at time=10, and Homer is before Lisa in the input file, then Homer should be in front of Lisa in the arrival queue.<br>

 Getting robbed is very stressful.
 Thus the checkers at the Kwick-E-Mart take a break after each time they are robbed.
 The length of the break (break duration) is a command line argument.<br>